Home Resources for Delawareans

 Encouraging Development, Growth, and Expansion (EDGE) 2.0

-If you’re a small business owner or entrepreneur who’s interested in the Delaware Division of Small Business’ premier flagship funding program, go to de.gov/edge for more information and to register.
+If you’re a small business owner or entrepreneur who’s interested in the Delaware Division of Small Business’ premier flagship funding program, go to de.gov/edge for more information and to apply.